 "When I consider how the second half of the Bundesliga, one of the strongest leagues in the world, went personally for me, I come to the conclusion that maybe my age was decisive in missing a call-up,” Naldo said.
 “I would have been very happy to be nominated, but also from afar, I kept my fingers crossed without resentment for my countrymen."

-After playing all 34 Bundesliga matches of a season for the first time in his career at 35, Naldo has set the bar on his standard of performance so high that it will be remarkable if he is able to repeat the campaign just gone.
-But rest assured, the former Werder Bremen and Wolfsburg man won’t be going into retirement quietly, or at any time soon.
+After playing all 34 Bundesliga matches of a season for the first time in his career at 35 and still a key figure at Schalke, the former Werder Bremen and Wolfsburg man won’t be going into retirement quietly any time soon.